EllyLoel/ellyloel.com/src/input/content/garden/Finding the perfect app.md

 ---

 I've tried just about every productivity app under the sun, and I still haven't found "the one".
-Currently, I'm using ClickUp, but once again I'm thinking about switching :woman_facepalming:
+Currently, I'm using ClickUp, but once again I'm thinking about switching {% emoji "🤦🏼‍♀️", "Woman face palming." %}

 I've put together a list of my criteria for the "perfect" app for my needs: